 Is it because the product is going on sale for the first time?
 Or is it the lowest price ever?
 Some brands even offer a price-match benefit where they promise customers that if they find the same product anywhere else, the retailer would refund the difference amount.
-These are the kind of deals that convince customers that they are making the right decision.
+These are the kinds of deals that convince customers that they are making the right decision.

 Help customers make an informed decision

 Include product images and briefly tell them about the value that the product offers.
 Or the reason why the deal matters to them.
 85% of shoppers find product information as well as pictures to be the biggest influencers in their purchase decisions.

 Stay away from uninspiring been-there-done-that styles.
 Make your Christmas newsletter as interactive as possible.
 Gamified content, videos, and GIFs are definitely worth a try.
 Or you can also add a sense of mystery as the below email does.

 Just because customers discover your brand or your deals online and through emails does not mean that they would only shop online.
 They might be visiting your store or shopping online.
 Bridging the gap between your online and offline channels is important.
 In your email about an upcoming Christmas sale, also include details about what’s applicable for in-store purchases.

 Adding your store’s map location along with the contact details and social media handles in your email is one way to do it.
 According to Google, the searches for “near me in stock” have grown by about 90% year-on-year in the U.S. You would want to take your local customers more seriously after all.

 Christmas Newsletter Design Made Simple With KIMP